 Q: Can the FIB-4 score be used for all liver diseases?

-A: The FIB-4 score is most commonly used for assessing fibrosis in patients with non-alcoholic fatty liver disease (NAFLD) and hepatitis C. While it can provide useful information for other chronic liver conditions, its accuracy may vary.
+A: The FIB-4 score is most commonly used for assessing fibrosis in patients with non-alcoholic fatty liver disease (NAFLD) and hepatitis C. Still, while it can provide useful information for other chronic liver conditions, its accuracy may vary.
 Consult your healthcare provider to determine if the FIB-4 score is appropriate for your specific situation.

 Q: How often should I repeat the FIB-4 test?